 BACKGROUND TO HALL CAMPAIGN

-Merlynston’s Progress Hall was paid for and built by the community in the 1920s but is now being used by Moreland Council to store its Christmas decorations.
-The residents of this small but thriving suburb in Coburg North want to reclaim the hall for many activities, such as: playgroups, bike workshops, film nights, markets, art exhibitions, music performances and as a community meeting space.
+Merlynston’s Progress Hall was paid for and built by the community in the 1920s but is now being left to rot and used by Moreland Council to store its Christmas decorations.
+The residents of this small but thriving suburb in Coburg North want to reclaim the hall for activities such as playgroups, bike workshops, film nights, markets, art exhibitions, music performances and as a community meeting space.

 Timeline of Merlynston Progress Hall 3058

 Jan-June 2017: The allocation of funds in 2017-18 budget allows the provision for the Hall to be restored.
-There is great excitement that this tied Hall will soon have its face lift and be returned to the Community.
+There is great excitement that this tired hall will soon have a face lift and be returned to the Merlynston community.

 June 2016: Community representatives met with Nerina Di Lorenzo, Chief Executive Officer, Arden Joseph Director Social Development and Judy Spokes Community Development Dept. Moreland Council to discuss the the funding of Merlynston Progress Hall.